-(b) For students who enrolled in the law school prior to the Summer of 2015, any student achieving a cumulative Grade Point Average below 2.00 upon completion of two full semesters, not including Summer semesters, shall be dismissed.
-Any student who falls below a cumulative Grade Point Average of 2.00 in any semester thereafter, including Summer semesters, shall be dismissed. (c) For students who enroll in the law school in the Summer of 2015 and thereafter, any student achieving a cumulative Grade Point Average below 2.25 upon completion of two full semesters, not including Summer semesters, shall be dismissed.
-Any student who falls below a cumulative Grade Point Average of 2.25 in any semester thereafter, including Summer semesters, shall be dismissed.
+- (a) Any student achieving a cumulative GPA below 1.50 upon completion of one full semester, not including summer semesters, shall be dismissed. - (b) Any student achieving a cumulative Grade Point Average below 2.25 upon completion of two full semesters, not including Summer semesters, shall be dismissed.
+Any student who falls below a cumulative Grade Point Average of 2.25 in any semester thereafter, including Summer semesters, shall be dismissed